srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 commit now
 ```

 An `ethernet-segment` is created with a name ES-1 under `bgp-instance 1`.
-The `esi` and `multi-homing-mode` must match in all leaf routers.
+The `esi` and `multi-homing-mode` must match in all ES peers.
 At last, we assign the interface `lag1` to ES-1.

 Besides the ethernet segments, `bgp-vpn` is also configured with `bgp-instance 1` to use the BGP information (RT /RD) for the ES routes.